 For a condition like sleep apnea or a condition that can affect sleep like TMJ (jaw joint) disorder, oral appliance therapy can work especially well.
 It’s a great option over CPAP therapy (with a CPAP machine) which can be quite uncomfortable for a patient, especially a young patient.
 Oral appliance therapy uses a comfortable oral insert to treat the issue affecting the patient’s jaw, tongue, and/or throat, and it’s quite often this issue that causes sleep apnea in the first place.
 Oral appliance therapy is approved by the American Academy of Sleep Medicine, and we can provide it at our clinic as a component of dental sleep medicine.
 Medications, various therapies, and other treatments can be provided for sleep disorders too.

 We’d be happy to tell you more about the treatments we offer, as well as the credentials of our doctors and the conditions they can treat.
-Come see us for a simple consultation at any of our locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, or Wisconsin.
+Come see us for a simple consultation at any of our locations in Illinois, Indiana, Missouri, Texas or Wisconsin.
 You can go to our Appointments page to book with us at any of our locations, or you can call to book with us.
 We’d be happy to hear from you for any reason, so don’t hesitate to reach out to us today with any inquiries you have for us.